sqrwf/openwrt-tools-mods-docs/luci-app-samba4/README.md

 ## Usage

-- Overwrite original files with the file(s) from this repository
+- Upload the file(s) from this repository.
+It's probably a good idea to backup any files that will be overwritten.

 ## Notes

 - Changing labels or descriptions inevitably breaks translations.
 - I disagree with Samba-on-OpenWrt's default file/directory masks of 0666 and 0777 respectively (which, unlike the original source code says, are *not* Samba's defaults).
 Users should be taught about permission management, not be presented with the loosest possible permission masks in hopes they don't run into problems with their configurations.
+- This rewrite can possibly be applied to `luci-app-ksmbd`.

 ## Why Isn’t Any of This Upstream?